ALEHACKsp/physmeme/README.md

 Before I begin, those who helped me create this project shall be credited.

 - [Can1357](https://blog.can.ac), for helping me find the correct page in physical memory.
-- buck, for teaching me everything about paging tables. (although not used in this project)
 - Ch40zz, for helping me fix many issues in things I could never have fixed.
 - wlan, I used your drv_image class :)